LoopKit/loopdocs/docs/browser/bb-errors.md

 ## New Builder: Quick Reference

-!!! important "Browser Build Temporarily Unavailable for New Builders"
-    New builders can build at this time but only if they manually create Identifiers and configure each Identifier with the required capabilities.
-It is recommended that new builders wait for the next fix to be released.

 ### New Builder: Validate <code>Secrets</code> Error

 This is the first step.
 If you have not succeeded (&#x2705;) with this action - STOP.